 A: Logging each game requires an http request to the Ladders page, and with ~3.8 million total games played in 2016, that's a lot of requests!
-I'm trying to be considerate of Blizzard by not parallelizing the scraping process and blasting their servers with hundreds of requests per second, so it'll take some time - I'd estimate that 2016 data will be ready sometime in August.
+I'm trying to be considerate of Blizzard by not parallelizing the scraping process and blasting their servers with hundreds of requests per second, so it's a big job.
+I actually did scrape most of 2016, but the games are weirdly out of order - a bunch of 2016 games are mixed in with 2015 games, and that's more work than I want to do right now.
 It's possible that eventually I'll have the entire ladders history (all the way back to June 2008), but that's about 150 million total games - we'll see.
 Currently an EC2 t2.small takes about 1 minute per million games to crunch down to CSVs.
 Some rearchitecture may be required...

 Q:Can I play around with your data?